Head or Brain Injury Compensation in Birmingham

-Head injuries and associated brain injuries are clearly some of the most serious injuries that a person can sustain.
-The impact on a person`s life can be dramatic and the rest of their life will be fundamentally affected.
-Mobility, mood and physical capabilities can all be impacted upon.
-Clearly there is a range of brain and head injuries with some such injuries being less severe and having less of an impact on the sufferer`s life.
+Brain injuries are clearly some of the most serious injuries that a person can sustain.
+The impact on a person’s life can be dramatic, and the rest of their life will be fundamentally affected.
+Mobility, mood, and physical capabilities can all be impacted upon.
+Clearly, there is a range of brain injuries, with some such injuries being less severe – such as head injuries that don’t impact the brain – and having less of an impact on the sufferer’s life.

-Courts have awarded damages which allow us to provide a general guide as to the range of compensation a head or brain injury in itself is likely to achieve.
-Each claim depends on the circumstances of the person involved and there are likely to be other aspects to a claim which do not feature in these figures eg loss of earning potential.
+Courts have awarded damages which allow us to provide a general guide as to the range of compensation a brain injury in itself is likely to achieve.
+Each claim depends on the circumstances of the person involved and there are likely to be other aspects to the personal injury claim which do not feature in these figures, e.g. loss of earning potential.

 Very severe brain damage